Phosgene: Production

 This reaction is exothermic and is typically performed between 50 and 150 °C. Above 200 °C, phosgene reverts to carbon monoxide and chlorine, K_{eq}(300 K) = 0.05.
 World production of this compound was estimated to be 2.74 million tonnes in 1989.

-Phosgene is fairly simple to produce, but is listed as a Schedule 3 substance under the Chemical Weapons Convention.
+Phosgene is fairly simple to produce, but it is also listed as a Schedule 3 substance under the Chemical Weapons Convention.
 As such, it is usually considered too dangerous to transport in bulk quantities.
 Instead, phosgene is usually produced and consumed within the same plant, as part of an "on demand" process.
 This involves maintaining equivalent rates of production and consumption, which keeps the amount of phosgene in the system at any one time fairly low, reducing the risks in the event of an accident.
 Some batch production does still take place, but efforts are made to reduce the amount of phosgene stored.

 Inadvertent generation

 Atmospheric chemistry

 Simple organochlorides slowly convert into phosgene when exposed to ultraviolet (UV) irradiation in the presence of oxygen.
 Before the discovery of the ozone hole in the late 1970s large quantities of organochlorides were routinely used by industry, which inevitably led to them entering the atmosphere.
 In the 1970-80s phosgene levels in the troposphere were around 20-30 parts per trillion by volume (peak 60 parts per trillion by volume).
-These levels had not decreased significantly nearly 30 years later, despite organochloride production becoming restricted under the Montreal Protocol.
+These levels have decreased over several subsequent decades.
+Organochloride production is restricted under the Montreal Protocol.

-Phosgene in the troposphere can last up to about 70 days and is removed primarily by hydrolysis with ambient humidity or cloudwater.
+Phosgene in the troposphere can last up to about 70 days and is removed primarily by hydrolysis with ambient humidity or cloud water.
 Less than 1% makes it to the stratosphere, where it is expected to have a lifetime of several years, since this layer is much drier and phosgene decomposes slowly through UV photolysis.
 It plays a minor part in ozone depletion.